splunk-soar-connectors/recordedfuture/release_notes/unreleased.md

 **Unreleased**

-* Improved visibility of support documents
-* Renaming of app headers
+- Changes to polling of alerts; now requires a comma seperated list to pull in alerts
+- Fixing logic issue blocking the polling of alerts
-* Fixing issues with hardcoded path for Cloud
+- Fixing issues with hardcoded path for Cloud
-* Improved format for Intelligence Command Widgets
-* Added status config options for fetching standard and playbook alerts